MEng-Team-Project/MEng-Team-Project-Web/README.md

 ## Usage

-To run both the frontend and backend only (and have them update every time you save either one of them, handy for fast development!) just run:
+To run both the frontend and backend (and have them update every time you save either one of them, handy for fast development!) just run:

 ```bash